guillermoayllon/AIstrophysics/README.md

 # CODE

 - Preprocessing_IR.ipynb: This notebook is used to download 50.000 spectra in the infrared band as .fits files, rearrange all data in a single .csv file, remove zeros, remove outliers and do the exploratory data analysis.
-The spectra in the infrared band is already normalize.
+The spectra in the infrared band is already normalized.

 - Preprocessing_opt.ipynb: This notebook is used to download 50.000 spectra in the optical band as .fits files, rearrange all data in a single .csv file, remove zeros, normalize the spectra, remove outliers and do the exploratory data analysis.